neurotrino/reservoir/.github/ISSUE_TEMPLATE/dslp-04---experiment.md

 [summarize the experiment's approach; reserve detailed procedures and course corrections for the comments]

 ### Outcome
-[when the experiment concludes, write either "Experiment successful." or "Experiment failed." here]
+[when the experiment concludes, write either "Experiment successful (last git SHA of experiment branch)." or "Experiment failed (last git SHA of experiment branch)." here]

 [elaborate on what "success" and "failure" means here and discuss any insights received from conducting the experiment]